 Obtaining a Social Security Card

 As an international student you are probably exempt from paying U.S. Social Security taxes — but if you plan to work, you must obtain a Social Security card.
-To apply for one, visit the International Programs Office.
-The Coordinator will help you obtain a letter verifying your eligibility to work on campus and to travel to the Social Security Office in Columbia.
+To apply for one, visit the International Center.
+The Coordinator will help you obtain a letter verifying your eligibility to work on campus.

 You may be exempt from paying federal and Missouri taxes based on your citizenship.
 Contact the Columbia College payroll office for exemption forms.